-We serve every town on the Lower and Outer Cape, from Orleans and Chatham up to Provincetown.
-In addition to our office hours, we offer case management at satellite locations every Tuesday, Wednesday, and Thursday, at the Harwich Community Center COA, Eastham Public Library, and Provincetown United Methodist Church and Stable Path Community Room, respectively.
+We serve every town on the Lower and Outer Cape, from Harwich and Brewster up to Provincetown.
+In addition to our office hours, we offer case management at satellite locations throughout the week.
 See below for more outreach information, including our hours at each outreach location.

 How can I help?